Will AI Replace Office Automation Specialists? The Ironic Truth

 The people who automate office work now face 60% automation risk themselves.
 AI is reshaping every core task — from document management to workflow rules.
 Here is what that means for 96,800 specialists.

 You spent your career automating other people's jobs.
 Now the tools you championed are coming for yours.
 If you are an office automation specialist, you already understand the mechanics of workflow optimization better than most — which is exactly why the current AI disruption should feel both familiar and unsettling.
 Your automation risk is 60%.
 [Fact] That is not a typo.
 The people whose entire job description revolves around making offices more efficient are among the most exposed to AI-driven efficiency.
+There is a particular irony in being displaced by the very technology curve you were hired to ride, and it is a kind of professional vertigo that deserves an honest discussion rather than reassurance.

 The Tasks That Are Changing Fastest